 If you aren't eligible for a Flex Modification, you might qualify for another modification program, a forbearance, a repayment plan, or another option.

-Even if Fannie Mae or Freddie Mac doesn't own your loan, or if you don't qualify for a Flex Modification for some other reason, you might qualify for another modification program through your servicer.
-Servicers and investors usually offer their own in-house, called "proprietary," modifications, as well as forbearance agreements and repayment plans to help borrowers who are behind in mortgage payments.
+Even if Fannie Mae or Freddie Mac doesn't own your loan, you might qualify for another modification program through your servicer.
+Servicers and investors usually offer in-house ("proprietary") modifications, as well as forbearance agreements and repayment plans to help borrowers who are behind in mortgage payments.

-To learn about the different options that might be available to you, call your loan servicer.
+Call your loan servicer to learn about the different options that might be available to you.